scriptcoded/sql-highlight/README.md

 ## Tests

 We use [Jest](https://jestjs.io/) for running our tests.
 The test suite can be run by running `npm run test`.
-This will run both Jest and ESLint.
+This will run both Jest and Biome.

 ## Code style

-We use [ESLint](https://eslint.org/) for making sure that our code remains pretty and consistent throughout the project.
+We use [Biome](https://biomejs.dev/) for making sure that our code remains pretty and consistent throughout the project.
 If your editor doesn't automatically pick up our config you can lint the code using `npm run lint`.

 ## A note on Dependabot